York Region Presidents' Council (YRPC)

 Voting and Campaigning

-Voting is open to all secondary students who will be in grades 10 to 12 in the school year starting in the fall.
-Students who are graduating in the spring are not eligible to vote.
-Email addresses will be recorded as they fill out a secure Google Form to cross-check the identity of voters and ensure fairness throughout the process.
+Voting is open to all secondary students who will be in Grades 10 to 12 in the 2026-2027 school year starting in the fall.
+Students who are currently in Grade 12 are not eligible to vote.
+Students who are currently in Grades 9 to 11 are eligible to vote through a secure Google Form.
+Email addresses will be recorded as they fill out the form to cross-check the identity of voters and ensure fairness throughout the process.

-The photo and written response submitted by candidates as part of their nomination form will be shared with voters on a website accessible as part of the ballot.
+The photo and written response submitted by candidates as part of their nomination form will be shared with voters on a website accessible as part of the ballot, which is why parent/guardian consent is required.
 All candidates must abide by Board Policy #242.0, Standards of Conduct.

-Additionally, candidates can campaign through social media and word of mouth following the below guidelines.
+Additionally, candidates can campaign through social media and word of mouth following the guidelines as outlined below.

 Permissible campaigning activities